 - Powders derived from onions, celery, or the any substances derived from ingredients that are a problems in another form.

 - Honorable mention: Phosphoric acid.
-This is an artificial acid and I have not researched why it is problematic but testing has shown it is.
+This is an artificial acid and I have not researched why it is problematic but ingestion has shown it is.

 - Fruits such as apples and grapes are fine in moderation because they have tartaric acid not citric acid.
 Bananas are also fine.

-- Sodas that use tartaric acid (from grapes) instead of citric acid, like Blue Sky organic cola, for example.
+- Sodas that use tartaric acid (from grapes) instead of citric acid.

-- Proteins, plain or mildly seasoned with foods not ordinarily a problem (e.g. herbs).
+- Meat, fish and chicken, either plain or mildly seasoned with foods not ordinarily a problem (e.g. herbs).

 - Nuts too are fine.